-According to People magazine, that big-day decision is really up to the queen, who houses all the carriages on the grounds of Buckingham Palace in the Royal Mews (it's like your garage except without the boxes of holiday decorations and old winter coats), and it's believed that she will choose the Ascot Landau as the carriage her grandson and new granddaughter-in-law will ride in on their wedding day, May 19.
-Note that this isn't the same carriage Prince William and Kate Middleton used to parade around the streets of London after their nuptials.
+Note that Meghan and Harry's Ascot Landau isn't the same carriage Prince William and Kate Middleton used to parade around the streets of London after their nuptials.
 On the elder prince's wedding day, he and his bride were carried in the Imperial State Landau, a 100+-year-old carriage that had originally been built for Edward VII.

-And just as Prince Harry and Meghan Markle's wedding venue is smaller (St. George's chapel at Windsor Castle only holds 800 people, whereas Westminster Abbey, where Prince William and Kate Middleton wed, can hold up to 2,000 guests), their carriage will also be slightly less grand.
-“My guess is that it will be an Ascot Landau,” Joe Little, managing editor of Majesty magazine, informed People.
-“It’s not as regal or grand as the Imperial State Landau, but it is perfect for the streets of Windsor.”
+And just as Prince Harry and Meghan Markle's wedding venue is smaller (St. George's chapel at Windsor Castle only holds 800 people, whereas Westminster Abbey, where Prince William and Kate Middleton wed, can hold up to 2,000 guests), their carriage will also be slightly less imposing and more suited to the streets of Windsor.

 You might even remember Prince Harry riding in one with the pint-sized bridal party at his brother's royal wedding!

-Because it would be a real tragedy if our view of Meghan's sure-to-be-beautiful wedding dress is obscured for even a second!
+With glass windows and a glass ceiling, onlookers will thankfully still be able to peer inside the Scottish State Coach.
+(Because it would be a real tragedy if our view of Meghan's sure-to-be-beautiful wedding dress is obscured for even a second!)